Skip to main content

 What happens if you miss a dose of Dupixent?

 Missed weekly dose: Give yourself the Dupixent injection as soon as possible.
-Restart your weekly injections from the day you injected the missed dose.
+Restart your weekly injections from the day you inject the missed dose.
 For example, if you miss your usual Sunday dose and inject it on Tuesday, you’ll now inject your weekly dose every Tuesday.

 What should you do if you inject too much Dupixent?

+If you inject an extra dose of Dupixent, or inject it earlier than scheduled, contact your prescriber right away.
 You can also contact Poison Control at 1-800-222-1222 for guidance.
-If you have any symptoms that feel life-threatening, call 911 or go to the nearest ER.
+They’ll determine if you need additional follow-up.
+You may experience more side effects, such as dry eyes and joint or muscle pain.
+But if you have any symptoms that feel life-threatening, call 911 or go to the ER.

 The bottom line